 A description of this utility (composed of two main file-selector Tk GUI's) is provided at this 'tkScriptApplicator' description page.

-Just be sure to edit the file
+You may have to edit the file

 to put the caja-scripts directory name within that 'shell-include' file.